surfacesyntacticud/website/content/guidelines/u/_index.md

 ## General Principles
 SUD differs from UD in several [general principles](./general_principles).
+The key differences between SUD and UD as well as a table summarizing the most frequent correspondences may be consulted [here](./correspondences).

 The other layers of annotations follow the UD guidelines.
 Please refer to UD for these aspects: